rsalmei/refine/README.md

 Usage: refine rebuild [OPTIONS] [PATHS]...

-Arguments:
-  [PATHS]...
+Options:
+  -b, --strip-before <STR|REGEX>  Remove from the start of the filename to this str; blanks are automatically removed -a, --strip-after <STR|REGEX>   Remove from this str to the end of the filename; blanks are automatically removed -e, --strip-exact <STR|REGEX>   Remove all occurrences of this str in the filename; blanks are automatically removed -s, --no-smart-detect           Detect and fix similar filenames (e.g. "foo bar.mp4" and "foo__bar.mp4") -f, --force <STR>               Easily set filenames for new files.
+BEWARE: use only with new files on already organized folders
+  -y, --yes                       Skip the confirmation prompt, useful for automation -h, --help                      Print help

+Global:
+  -i, --include <REGEX>  Include only some of the accessible files; tested against the whole filename, including extension
+      --shallow          Do not recurse into subdirectories [PATHS]...
 Paths to scan

-Options:
-  -b, --strip-before <STRIP_BEFORE>  Remove from the start of the filename to this str; blanks are automatically removed -a, --strip-after <STRIP_AFTER>    Remove from this str to the end of the filename; blanks are automatically removed -e, --strip-exact <STRIP_EXACT>    Remove all occurrences of this str in the filename; blanks are automatically removed
-      --shallow                      Do not recurse into subdirectories -s, --no-smart-detect              Detects and fixes similar filenames (e.g. "foo bar.mp4" and "foo__bar.mp4") --dry-run                      Do not touch the filesystem, just print what would be done -h, --help                         Print help

 ```

 Output:

 ```
-/Users/you/Downloads/path/file.mp4 --> file-1.mp4
+/Users/you/Downloads/path/sketch.mp4 --> sketch-1.mp4
-/Users/you/Downloads/path/video ok.mp4 --> video__ok-1.mp4
+/Users/you/Downloads/path/video ok.mp4 --> video_ok-1.mp4                   | note these files, regardless of different
-/Users/you/Downloads/another-path/video_ok.mp4 --> video__ok-2.mp4
-/Volumes/External/backup-path/Video__OK.mp4 --> video__ok-3.mp4
+/Users/you/Downloads/another-path/video_ok-5.mp4 --> video_ok-2.mp4         | paths and different names, they were smarly
+/Volumes/External/backup-path/Video_OK copy.mp4 --> video_ok-3.mp4          | detected and renamed as the same group!
 /Users/you/Downloads/another-path/video not ok.mp4 --> video_not_ok-1.mp4
 ```

-And, finally, a brief receipt will be printed:
+And, finally, a brief receipt will be printed, as well as the interactive prompt:

 ```
 total files: 21126
-  changes: 1432
+  changes: 142
+apply changes? [y|n]: _
 ```

-## Changelog
+## Changelog highlights

+- 0.7.0 Jun 27, 2024: global: new --include, rebuild: new --force, rebuild: new interactive mode, rebuild: new --yes, rebuild: auto fix rename errors, dupes: improved performance, rebuild: smaller memory consumption.
 - 0.6.0 Jun 24, 2024: new `rebuild` command, general polishing overall.
 - 0.5.0 Jun 20, 2024: support for shallow scan, verbose mode, dupes cmd ignores repetition systems.
 - 0.4.0 Jun 17, 2024: include `dupes` command, support match case and changing sample size.